Do digital cameras have mercury in them

 Digital cameras have become an essential part of our lives, but their production and disposal can have a significant impact on the environment.
 To reduce the environmental footprint of digital cameras, manufacturers and consumers can take several steps.

-See also What are the rangefinder digital cameras
+See also Best non-rechargeable batteries for digital cameras

 1. Use Eco-Friendly Materials: Manufacturers can use materials that are less harmful to the environment, such as recycled plastics or bio-based polymers, in the production of digital cameras.